tensorly/tensorly/doc/development_guide/contributing.rst

 The reason is that you do not want your code to be restricted to any of the backends.
-You might be using NumPy but another user might be using MXNet and calling a NumPy function on an MXNet NDArray will most likely fail.
+You might be using NumPy but another user might be using JAX and calling a NumPy function on an JAX NDArray will most likely fail.

 Context of a tensor